samwhx/library/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Fully working with each of the below endpoints at the server side!

 ---

 # Server